fclorenzo/pkreborn-access/README.md

 ### Notes for Mods & Terra Readability Installation

-- **Do not change the names of any files, as it will likely break something due to the fact that the game loads the modfiles in alphabetical order and looks for specific files for the Terra Readability to work**.
+- **Do not change the names of any files**, as it will likely break something due to the fact that the game loads the modfiles in alphabetical order. **If using the legacy Terra Readability mod**, the game specifically looks for those file names to work.
 - **The auto walk mod requires the pathfind mod to be installed to work**.

 ## Custom Event Naming (Community Project)